 By Stephen C. Schultz

-If you are new to the overwhelming world of having a child diagnosed with ADHD, I hope you find this information helpful and encouraging.
-If you are an old pro at this and a seasoned parent with lots of experience, I hope you will feel encouraged in your commitment and efforts.
-Feel free to share this information with family and friends who might find themselves navigating the rough waters of ADHD.
+If you are new to the overwhelming world of parenting a child diagnosed with ADHD, I hope the information below feels helpful and encouraging.
+If you are a seasoned parent who has been walking this road for some time, I hope it affirms your commitment and the effort you continue to invest.
+Please feel free to share these resources with family members, friends, or caregivers who may also be navigating the rough waters of ADHD.

 ADHD and Addiction: What is the Risk?